chichuxwx/MRO-SI/MRO-AOMP/README.md

 # AOMP-OPSD

 This is an independent experimental method directory inside MRO-SI.
-It does not modify the original `mro_si` implementation; it imports MRO-SI utilities read-only for prompt building, teacher scoring shape, and boxed-answer verification.
+It imports MRO-SI utilities read-only for prompt building, teacher scoring shape, and boxed-answer verification.